Anirudh257/Anirudh257.github.io/_posts/2018-10-27-How to secure a research internship at a top institute.md

 ---
 layout: post
-title: "How to become a Full Stack developer"
+title: "How to secure a research internship at a top institute"
 date: 2018-10-27
 ---
 This is the fourteenth article on the website.